Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Methods

-The plate simulated in Section~\ref{sec:torque_holed_plate} is discretised with the tetrahedral shown in Figure~\ref{fig:torque_holed_plate_mesh}.
+The cylindrical rod simulated in Section~\ref{sec:torque_holed_plate} is discretised with the tetrahedral mesh shown in Figure~\ref{fig:torque_holed_plate_mesh}, with refinement concentrated in the neighbourhood of the keyhole slot.
 The displacement field is approximated with cubic polynomial basis functions.
-The ground truth constitutive law is the same nonlinear function used for the training in Section~\ref{sec:load_controlled}.
+The ground truth constitutive law is the foam elastoplastic model: the elastic softening modulus $E(\kappa)$ of Eq.~\eqref{eq:young_modulus} combined with J2 plasticity and the Voce hardening law of Eq.~\eqref{eq:voce_hardening}—the same material used for the training in Sections~\ref{sec:displacement_controlled} and~\ref{sec:load_controlled}.